dailymotion/hands-on-diagnosing-golang-apps/step-2/README.md

 $ curl http://localhost:6060/debug/pprof/trace\?seconds\=10 > /tmp/trace.out
 ```

-Then, make a new HTTP request
+And quickly enough, make a new HTTP request (within the 10 seconds window):

 ```
 $ curl http://localhost:6060/
 ```

-and use the go trace tool to start a new webserver on port 9000 to analyze the trace:
+and then, once the execution trace has been collected, use the go trace tool to start a new webserver on port 9000 to analyze the trace:

 ```
 $ go tool trace -http=:9000 /tmp/trace.out